 Not all facilities at the school are fully wheelchair accessible.
-Participants with physical access needs should contact the School Director prior to joining the program to determine limitations and adaptations that can be made.
+Participants with physical access needs should communicate these needs through the admission conversation prior to joining the program to determine limitations and adaptations that can be made.

 If a participant feels that they will require any specific support they can make an agreed Accessibility Plan with the school.
 This can be made prior to or at any point after joining the program, and can include, but is not limited to, any of the following: